soons1/tp/docs/DeveloperGuide.md

 Our current version of Elder Scrolls enables users to efficiently manage volunteers, befriendees, and their interactions.
 However, we have identified planned enhancements that will further improve the user experience and functionality of the application.

 * Team size: 5.
+(Max 10 planned enhancements)

-1. **Even more flexible Log Entry Editing**: The current `logedit` function does not allow users to reassign the volunteer or befriendee involved in a log, with the only way being to delete and re-add a new log.
+1. **Even more flexible Log Entry Editing**: The current `logedit` command does not allow users to reassign the volunteer or befriendee involved in a log, with the only way being to delete and re-add a new log.
 This could be inconvenient if someone accidentally inputs the wrong pair of indices resulting in a wrong pair being referenced.
 Hence, we plan to make `logedit` support reassignment of logs to other, valid pairs.

-2.
+2. **Enhanced find feature**: The current `find` command returns valid entries based on full matching of user inputs.
+We plan to enhance our `find` command with partial name keyword/tag search functionality, enabling users to find contacts based on partial name/tag matches.
+Improves search efficiency and usability in case a user may not fully remember a contact's name or tag.

+3. **Add customizability to constraints of logs added**: Currently, logs added can have dates in the future.
+While this may be desirable (for e.g. to log a planned visit with todos, and subsequently update remarks after the visit), it may also be undesirable (for e.g. to prevent accidental future date inputs).
+We plan to add a configuration option to allow users to set constraints on the dates of logs added, such that users can customize the behavior to suit their needs.